 Intended learning outcomes: Produce an overview on the supply chain strategy and the business plan.
 Explain opportunity, opportunity cost, and the potential for conflicting QCDF objectives.
 Present terms such as return on net assets, net income, profit after tax, net working capital (RONA), and primary entrepreneurial objective.
 Disclose the objective of a supply chain initiative (SCI).

-1.3.3 Customer Order Penetration Point (OPP), or Customer Order Decoupling Point (CODP), and Coordination with Product and Process Design
+1.3.3 Customer Order Penetration Point (OPP), or Customer Order Decoupling Point (CODP), and Approaches such as Modular Product Concept, (Late) Customization, Postponement

 Intended learning outcomes: Explain the determination of the (customer) order penetration point, or customer order decoupling point, and the stocking level.
 Describe the modular product concept, the concepts of customization and late customization as well as the postponement approach.